How To Build a Wine Cellar or Wine Cellar Closet Yourself

 Drywall can be used for cellar construction, but standard gypsum drywall may not perform well in high humidity environments and you may want to avoid using it for the interior finish of your cellar.
 You could consider using a smooth tile backer board (like HardieBacker, or Wonderboard) which contain little or no gypsum or paper and are intended for use in wet environments.

 Tile backboard can then be painted (smooth surface products) or finished with tile.
-Tile is great for high-moisture environments, but comes with the downsides of additional complexity and cost to install and difficulty mounting fasteners for racks or shelving.
+Tile is great for high-moisture environments, but comes with the downside of additional complexity and cost to install and difficulty mounting fasteners for racks or shelving.

 Another option is to use rigid foil-faced foam (polyisocyanurate) to insulate your cellar and as the finishing surface inside the cellar.
 I used this method for a previous wine cellar and it worked well as I had floor standing wine racks that did not require fastener attachment to the walls.
 If you use this method, you can seal the seams between panels with a foil tape for a more finished look and additional air sealing.

 After considering the options, I chose to use rigid foil-faced foam insulation plus 1 x 12 solid red cedar board as horizontal paneling to finish my cellar walls and ceiling.
 Using solid cedar boards, I was able to mount them to the wall studs and then screw directly into them to mount my wine racks – flexible, simple, pleasing to the eye and slightly aromatic.

 Wine Cellar Flooring

 For the flooring of the cellar, pick a product that tolerates a high-humidity environment.
 Wood flooring may or may not be a good choice with the high levels of humidity within a typical wine cellar.